 You can make a lasting power of attorney from the age of 18 years.

-How our Lasting Power of Attorney Services Can Help
+How our Lasting Powers of Attorney Services Can Help

 Our experienced specialists will help you to:

-- make sure the most appropriate powers are given to the people who are appointed as attorneys;
+- make sure the most appropriate powers are given to the people you appoint as attorneys;

-- avoid any restrictions or guidance being included in the documents that contravene statutory rules;
+- avoid any restrictions or guidance being included in the documents that don’t comply with statutory rules;

-- advise you on suitable guidance for your attorneys, to protect your interests and theirs
+- advise you on giving guidance to your attorneys

-Making a lasting power of attorney involves serious choices with long term implications.
+Making a lasting power of attorney involves serious choices with long-term implications.
 It’s not just a form; it’s a legal document.

 We can provide support and expertise you need through our Lasting Power of Attorney services.